“A Festivus for the rest of us.”

 NHL stat wars

 Mark Spector touched on this perfectly here.
 It’s great that some have found a new innovative way to analyze the game.
-But what’s troubling is the ongoing war between bloggers and “mainstream media” about these unproven advanced stats.
-The analytics certainly add value but they shouldn’t be the be-all-end-all of hockey analysis.
-There are obvious flaws in some of these numbers and there will be always be value in the eye test.
-There’s room for both of you.
+But what’s troubling is the ongoing war between bloggers and “mainstream media” about these numbers.
+The analytics certainly add value but they shouldn’t be the be-all-end-all of hockey analysis -- or analysis.
+Get a grip and stop the lame fighting.

 This leads to my next point.
 Worse than the Twitter wars are the insecure, immature, attention-seeking keyboard warriors typing everything just short of, 'hey, look at me,' 140 characters at a time.
 Please, stop.
 No one around our office or any office in the industry has any time or respect for this type of behavior.